+JROTC FACT:

-JROTC FACT: One of our cadets was presented the Legion of Merit, Bronze Cross, JROTC's 2nd highest award in the fall of 2021.
+One of our cadets was the recipient of the Legion of Valor Bronze Cross for Achievement in 2019-20.

 JROTC 5-6 11-12 LEADERSHIP EDUCATION AND TRAINING (LET 3)

 The JROTC program is designed to help develop strong leaders and model citizens.
 As a third-year Cadet, you'll continue to build on LET I and II knowledge and skills and find yourself being introduced to new content that will help you develop your supervisory skills and abilities.
 The knowledge, skills, and abilities you will acquire this year: Leadership learning experiences provide you with opportunities to supervise others, make leadership decisions, and assess your own management style.
 You will learn to take on more responsibilities in your battalion by working on project plans and continuous improvement.
 Personal Growth and Behaviors will help prepare you for necessary decisions about your future education.
 You'll explore the education requirements of your desired career goals and research how to financially obtain them.
 You'll learn time management strategies, essential skills in all leaders.
 Team Building continues to build on drill and ceremony protocol.
 You will analyze the duties of a platoon leader or sergeant and focus on the skills and abilities for executing platoon drills.
 Decision Making will help expose you to the common stereotypes, relationship conflicts, and prejudice of our society.
 You'll explore strategies for neutralizing prejudice in your own relationships and how to develop negotiating strategies to help others resolve conflicts.
 Health and Fitness will focus on the troubling effects of drugs, tobacco, and alcohol on today's society.
 You'll identify substance abuse behaviors and its impact on health and learn strategies for responding appropriately to abusers.
 Service Learning you will move from participating and evaluating service-learning projects to playing a key role in service learning planning and implementation.
 Citizenship and Government will look more deeply at the definition of a citizen and your responsibility and role as a contributing member of a strong community.